MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/ingestionfailures.md

 ## .show ingestion failures

-This command returns a result set which includes all ingestion failures that were encountered during execution of [data ingestion control commands](data-ingestion/index.md).
+This command returns a result set that includes all ingestion failures that occurred during the running of [data ingestion control commands](data-ingestion/index.md).

 > [!NOTE]
-> Ingestion failures that are encountered during other parts of the ingestion flow will not appear in the result set of this command.
+> Ingestion failures that occur during other parts of the ingestion flow will not appear in the result set of this command.
 Such a failure may occur, for example, before data ingestion control commands are sent to the Kusto Data Engine service.

 >For more information on monitoring failures that occur in flows that involve [queued ingestion](../api/netfx/about-kusto-ingest.md#queued-ingestion), see [this guide](../api/netfx/kusto-ingest-client-status.md).